 Emma Torres enjoys a long experience in the United Nations, with responsibilities involving management, strategic programme development and negotiations to promote sustainable development initiatives globally and regionally.
 She coordinated the strategic initiative A Biodiversity SuperPower, which makes the case of biodiversity importance for development, equity and long- term competitiveness of the Latin America and Caribbean region.
 As UNDP coordinator for the Commission on Development and Environment for Latin America and the Caribbean she produced Our Own Agenda, and Amazonia without Myths reports.
 Both remain a point of reference in the field.
 Emma holds an MA in Economics from Universidad Complutense, Madrid, Spain; a Diploma in Language and French Civilization from Sorbonne, Paris and certificates in Environmental Economics and Climate Change, IIED, at Harvard University.

 Carlos Nobre is a Brazilian Earth System scientist with a PhD in Meteorology from the Massachusetts Institute of Technology (MIT), USA.
 Nobre’s work mostly focus on the Amazon and its impacts on the Earth system.
 He chaired the Large-Scale Biosphere-Atmosphere Experiment in Amazonia (LBA).
 He has also been a member of the Intergovernmental Panel on Climate Change (IPCC).
 He was National Secretary for Research and Development Policies at the Ministry of Science, Technology & Innovation of Brazil and President of Brazil’s Agency for Post-Graduate Education (CAPES).
-He is a foreign member of the US National Academy of Sciences, and member of the Brazilian Academy of Sciences and the World Academy of Sciences.
+He is a foreign member of the US National Academy of Sciences, and member of the Brazilian Academy of Sciences, the World Academy of Sciences, and The Royal Society.

 Andrea C. Encalada is an Ecuadorian Professor at San Francisco de Quito University, Director of the Laboratory of Aquatic Ecology, and Co-director of the BIOSFERA Research Institute.
 Dr. Encalada is also an adjunct Professor of the Geography Department of University of North Carolina Chapel Hill.
 Dr. Encalada holds a Ph.D. degree from Cornell University, USA, and worked as postdoctoral fellow at the University of Coimbra, Portugal.
 She is also a member of the Ecuadorian Academy of Sciences and board member of Jocoto Conservation Foundation.
 Dr. Encalada’s research is focused mainly on the ecology of tropical rivers, and has a special interest in population, community and ecosystem responses of lotic ecosystems to climate change, and the development and application of bioindicators of pollution and other anthropogenic disturbances in tropical rivers.
 Currently she is part of the Andean-Amazon Free Flowing Rivers initiative and also a member of the Amazon Citizen Science group.